nightbot/docs/commands/variables/touser.md

 > night

-if the current executer of the command was night
+if the current executor of the command was night

 ## Examples